Exercise and a Healthy Lifestyle

 How much Exercise?

-Well unless you’re an endurance athlete, the best amount of exercise for improving your wellness is actually around 30 minutes preferably every day.
-And that is moderate exercise e.g. a brisk walk, doing the hovering!
+Well, unless you’re an endurance athlete, the best amount of exercise for improving your wellness is actually around 30 minutes, preferably every day.
+And that is moderate exercise e.g. a brisk walk, doing the hoovering!
 Anything that makes you slightly breathless.
 Also the 30 minutes is accumulative i.e. it all adds up during the day and doesn’t need to be done all at once.
 So walking to the shops, taking the stairs instead of the escalator really do help.